kevinlin1/kevinlin1.github.io/_posts/2019-03-29-Teaching-Faculty-Job-Search.md

   A five year, non-traditional path into academia.
 ---

+*For a long-form article on the faculty job search process and what it entails, see the [Microeconomics of the Faculty Job Search][].*

+[Microeconomics of the Faculty Job Search]: /2019/06/25/Microeconomics-of-the-Faculty-Job-Search/

 I will be receiving an MS in Computer Science from UC Berkeley in May 2019 and teaching in the Paul G. Allen School of Computer Science & Engineering at the University of Washington in Fall 2019.
 Some of my friends and students were